Coveo Platform New Features of 2015

 Administrators can now use the Settings page of the Administration Console to determine the time zone to be used across the console pages, such as in the usage analytics reports and in the Visit Browser.
 When the selected time zone differs from your browser’s time zone, the time zone abbreviation appears in the pages next to the selected date range (e.g., PDT).
 [Learn more]

 Analytics managers can now quickly change the period to review the usage analytics data in reports by clicking and dragging the mouse over an area of any line chart.
 All the data shown in the report will match the selected period.
 This feature is particularly useful when you notice a period where there was an unexpected change for one or more metrics.
 [Learn more]

 Configure Query Pipeline Routing Rules

 Create Thesaurus REGEX Rules

-In the administration console, relevance analysts can now use regular expressions to define powerful query pipeline thesaurus rules, for example to expand product names. [more]
+In the Administration Console, relevance analysts can now use regular expressions to define powerful query pipeline thesaurus rules, for example to expand product names.
+[Learn more]